thenicekat/srs/README.md

 - Entered securely with masked input (asterisks)
 - Used only to derive the encryption key
 - Forgotten master key = lost data (by design)

-### Data Storage

-- Tokens stored in `srs_token_store.json`
-- All data encrypted before storage
+- All data is encrypted before storage
-- File permissions should be restricted (600 recommended)

 ## 🛠️ Development